SFH-Foundation/sfhfoundation/docs/audios/single-talks.md

+---
 title: Single Talks

-description: Stand-alone talks given by Shaykh Fadhlalla Haeri and recorded in various places across the world over the years.
+description: Stand-alone talks on the Sufi path, enlightenment, awakening, the Qur'an and various other topics given by Shaykh Fadhlalla Haeri and recorded in various places across the world over the years.
+image: assets/images/12.jpg
+---

 # Single Talks